 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 If you’re looking for a way to earn money from home, have you considered typing?
-Even if you’re not a particularly fast typist now, it’s a skill that can be learned and there are lots of resources available to help you improve your skills.
+Even if you’re not a particularly fast typist now, it’s a skill that can be learned and there are lots of resources available to help you type faster.
 With just a few weeks or a few months of effort, you may be able to meet the qualifications for some typing jobs that allow you to earn a great income with flexible hours.

 As long as you can handle data entry or have good hearing, there are typing opportunities available where you can earn from home.
 From microtasks to transcription, here we’ll explore the best typing jobs from home.